-Core Networking:
+02 Core Networking: AIT

-AIT has built many core networks including nationwide networks for service providers such as TOT and CAT, metropolitan networks, networks for major university campus' and large enterprises, as well as all type of wireless networks.
+has built many core networks including nationwide networks for service providers such as TOT and CAT, metropolitan networks, networks for major university campus' and large enterprises, as well as all type of wireless networks.
 Core Networking is often also referred to as routing and switching, and which is at the very foundation of all computer networking.
 Routing and switching refers to forward data and voice or video packages within one network (switching) or over various individual networks (Routing).
-However, the world is transforming to the digital era and the Company is developing and connecting the technology boundaries to cope with the changes, to be able to support the needs of customers that are in the period of such changes describes the broad wealth of integrated services available such as instant messaging, (ip) telephony, video conferencing, telepresence, interactive whiteboards, integrated voicemail, e-mail, SMS and facsimile.
+However, the world is transforming to the digital era and the Company is developing and Collaboration: describes the broad wealth of integrated services available such as instant messaging, (ip) telephony, video conferencing, telepresence, interactive whiteboards, integrated voicemail, e-mail, SMS and facsimile.
 The integration of all these individual services onto one common platform and delivering a consistent unified user interface and user experience across multiple devices, is a key business enabler.